-An everyday, warm hooded jacket with a water-resistant, PU-coated shell; high-pile fleece (70% recycled) lines the body and lightweight 80-g Thermogreen® (90% recycled) insulates in the sleeves.
+An everyday, warm hooded jacket with a water resistant– coated shell; high-pile fleece (70% recycled) lining the body and lightweight 80-g Thermogreen® polyester (90% recycled) insulation in the sleeves.

-- Water- and wind-resistant nylon shell with a PU coating and DWR (durable water repellent) finish; body lined with warm ½"-pile fleece; sleeves with 80-g Thermogreen® (90% recycled) insulation stays warm even when wet
+- Water- and wind-resistant nylon shell with a water-resistant coating and DWR (durable water repellent) finish; body lined with warm ½"-pile fleece; sleeves with 80-g Thermogreen® polyester (90% recycled) insulation stay warm even when wet

 - 2-for-1 handwarmer pockets: patch on drop-in pocket with snap flap; side-entry handwarmer pocket; left-chest zippered pocket and center-front zipper with reflective webbing pulls

 - Hand-me-down ID label

 Shell: 4.2-oz 100% nylon faille with a polyurethane coating and a DWR (durable water repellent) finish.

 Lining: 11-oz 100% polyester (70% recycled) ½”-pile fleece.

 Sleeve lining: 2.2-oz 100% polyester plain weave with a DWR finish.

 Sleeve insulation: 80-g Thermogreen® 100% polyester (90% recycled).